sco - Man Page

 BT_PHY (since Linux 5.10)

-Transport supported PHY(s), possible values:
+Transport supported PHY(s), read-only (no setsockopt support).
+Possible values:

 DefineValueDescription